 Controls at the very top of the camera (right)

 The LCD status panel is located on the top of the camera on the right side.
 Directly above this are four buttons, including one for the LCD backlight and three control buttons (see below).
-The primary dial and the button that releases the shutter are located in front of these.
-You’ll find the (new) AF-ON, AE-Lock, and focus point selection buttons around the back, right where your thumb naturally rests.
+The direct dial and the button that releases the shutter are in front of these.
+Finally, you’ll find the (new) AF-ON, AE-Lock, and focus point selection buttons around the back, right where your thumb naturally rests.
 To change the settings, you must first push the button once, then spin the dial, and last, you must half-press the shutter release button to go back to shooting mode (or press another button).

 Top panel buttons